 For the past several years, Dr. Yates has taught exclusively online courses at American University in Health Psychology, Theories of Personality, Self-Management, and, soon, Improving Human Services.
 He also was elected for two consecutive three-year terms as both member of the Board and Treasurer of the American Evaluation Association, the largest association of program evaluators in the world.
 He developed the MA Program in General Psychology at American University, served as its first director, was Acting Chair of the Department of Psychology for a semester and Associate Dean of Graduate Studies in the College of Arts and Sciences for a year.
-Dr. Yates enjoys being a full-time faculty member.
+Dr. Yates enjoys being a full-time faculty member in his 46th year at American University.